MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Move-OfflineAddressBook.md

 ```

 ### -Server
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Server parameter specifies the Mailbox server on which to perform the selected operation.

-!!!
-Exchange Server 2016

 The Server parameter specifies the Exchange server where you want to run this command.
 You can use any value that uniquely identifies the server.
 For example:

 - Name